alexkarasek/azure-synapse-analytics-end2end/Sample/Crayon Samples/Poker Analytics/ReadMe.md

  [Insert player quadrant slide]

- In order to derive these insights, this accelerator can be used to transform JSON data and persist it in a data lake where it can be transformed and enriched before ultimately being surfaced in Power BI.
+As hands are played on online poker servers, logs are generated to capture all of the actions taking place.
+Examples of these types of logs have been generated and persisted as JSON for this solution.
+In order to derive insights, this accelerator can be used to parse the JSON data and persist it in a data lake where it can be transformed and enriched before ultimately being surfaced in Power BI.

  [Insert source data image]